 Aug.
 27, 2021

-What is the difference between racial equity and racial equality?
-Learn more about racial justice and get involved in empowering your community with United Way NCA.
+Learn more about what racial equity means and other racial justice related terms.
+Including: What is the difference between racial equity and racial equality?
+Educate yourself about racial justice and get involved in empowering your community with United Way NCA.

 What is the Difference between Racial Equity vs. Equality?

 The pursuit of racial justice, like many social justice movements, can feel like facing a giant.
 However, despite the challenge, we can all do our part (big or small) to help make our communities more equitable and safer for everyone.
 One of the most crucial first steps to creating an equitable future is recognizing what it means, how it impacts you and your community, and your role in achieving it.

 Although they are similar in a lot of ways, understanding the key differences between racial equity and equality is important to dismantling systemic racism and fostering a community that is inclusive for everyone.
 We’re here to break down the differences between racial equity and racial equality, explaining why the difference matters and showing how United Way NCA is creating a more equitable future for the National Capital Area.

 Racial equity is achieved when race no longer factors into or determines one’s socioeconomic outcomes.
 It is when everyone has what they need to thrive, no matter where they live or how they identify.

 Working toward racial equity is one of the main pathways to achieving racial justice, which is the systematic fair treatment of people of all races that results in all people—regardless of their race, ethnicity or the community in which they live—having equal access to opportunities.

 Though the ultimate goal of racial equity may be equality, the route to achieving equity cannot be accomplished simply through treating everyone equally.
 It is achieved by “treating everyone equitable, or justly according to their circumstances.”